Foreign relations of the Byzantine Empire

-The foreign relations of the Eastern Roman Empire were conducted by the emperor.
+The foreign relations of the Byzantine Empire were conducted by the emperor.
 Preferring diplomacy over war, the emperor would use alliances, treaty's and diplomatic tactics to achieve goals.
 Military confrontations also occurred, with Dimitri Obolensky calling it as a form of "defensive imperialism".
 The conduct of its foreign relations is a large factor to the Empire's longevity of 1,123 years.

 Overview

 The Empire's longevity has been said to be due to its aggressive diplomacy in negotiating treaties, the formation of alliances, and partnerships with the enemies of its enemies Even when it had more resources and less threats in the 6th century, the costs of defense were enormous; foreign affairs had become more multi-polar, complex and interconnected; further the challenges in protecting the empire's primarily agricultural income as well as numerous aggressive neighbors made avoiding war a preferred strategy.

 The primary objective was survival, not conquest, and the foreign relations strategy was fundamentally defensive or as Dimitri Obolensky has claimed "defensive imperialism".

 Between the 4th and 8th centuries, the Empire's leveraged its status as Orbis Romanus and sophistication as a state, which influenced the formation of new settlements on former Roman territories.
 Relations with Muslim states were more centred around war.
 Telemachos Lounghis notes that relations with Western Europe became more challenging from 752/3 and later with the Crusades, as the balance of power shifted.
 A change in policies by emperors in the 9th and early 10th centuries laid the groundwork for future activity which included involved halting, reversing, and attacking Muslim power; cultivating relations and alliances with Armenians and Rus; and subjugating the Bulgarians.
 By the late era, Militant Islam threatened the state geographically and Latin Christians challenged it economically.